davidmcglashan/shothorse/README.md

 ## Changelog

+### version 1.0

+* Line indicator style and colour persist and restore properly.

 ### version 0.1.9

 * 'X' will now export to the clipboard (at least locally - untested over HTTPS)